Gokuldroid/Gokuldroid.github.io/contents/posts/2019-09-15-null-vs-empty.md

 <br/>

 Oops!
 Here comes the NullPointerException.
-Now you have some idea about null pointer exception right?.
+Now you have some idea about null problem right?.

 Let's move on to Empty,